exonum/exonum-doc/src/advanced/consensus/requests.md

 - Delete all information about requests and their timeouts.

-### Request sending initiation

-- If there is no corresponding `RequestState` for the requested data, create it and set the timer to wait for the data (`RequesTimeout`).
-- Add the node to the list of nodes that have this data.

 ### Triggering request timeout

 - Delete the validator from the list of nodes that have the requested data.